 I also like having a hamper nearby.
 Whenever there is a blowout or spit up, it’s easy to throw the baby’s clothes in the hamper.
 Without a hamper nearby, I’m much more likely to leave dirty clothes sitting in piles.
 Save yourself the sanity, and buy a cheap clothes basket.

-Emily walks you through exactly how she set up this simple baby changing station.
+Everything with Emily walks you through exactly how she set up this simple baby changing station.
 I love her organization idea of using little baskets to hold things like diaper creams and burp cloths inside the drawers.

 Add Details and Accessories